AmpersandTarski/RAP/README.md

    ```
    To change the protection is not an elegant way and may be a security risk.
 Normally this file should have code 660, which means that only the owner and members of the group docker have read and write access.
 TODO: find out a better way to grant RAP4 access to the docker-socket.

-8. This should work without problems.
+8. Step 8 should work without problems.
    When you set `DISABLE_DB_INSTALL` to `true` in your .env file, you have to make this known to the containers in RAP4.
    That is why you must repeat step 5.

-9. This should work without problems.
-Since phpmyadmin is a stateless service, stopping or killing the phpmyadmin-service has the same effect.
+9. Step 9 should work without problems.
+   Since phpmyadmin is a stateless service,
+   stopping or killing the phpmyadmin-service has the same effect.